FutCoinSpot Blog • 2026 Guide

 Cheating (game exploits, hacks, match manipulation)

-Using external tools to modify the game client, exploiting glitches for unfair advantages, win trading, and using disconnection methods to avoid losses.
-On PC, EA's Javelin Anti-Cheat runs at the kernel level and has blocked over 33 million cheat attempts across 2.2 billion PC gaming sessions since launching in 2022.
+This covers using external tools to modify the game client, exploiting glitches for unfair advantages, performing or buying win manipulation services (also called "win trading"), and using disconnection methods to avoid losses.
+On PC, EA's Javelin Anti-Cheat runs at the kernel level to detect cheat software, and it has blocked over 33 million cheat attempts across 2.2 billion PC gaming sessions since its launch in 2022.

 Account sharing / accessing another player's account